13 days Bangkok to Hanoi

 Thailand and Laos are the perfect contradiction.
 Thailand’s popular backpacking path differs to the quiet and sleepy Laos.
 Both countries are cheap to travel around and leave you wanting more.
 Our Adventure Leaders will take you on a tour of the region’s hidden gems and major highlights so you can get the most out of your trip.
 Spend the day at the Elephant Jungle Sanctuary, an ecotourism project set-up by The Karen Hilltribes Trust in Chaing Mai, explore the Tham Phu Kam cave and go water-rafting in Chiang Mai.

-Including hostels, guesthouses & 1 night in a jungle treehouse
+Including hostels, guesthouses, 1 night in a homestay (& 1 night on the cruise)

 Bilingual Adventure Leaders in each country

-Transport within Southeast Asia, including a flight from Laos to Vietnam
+Transport within Southeast Asia, including 2 flights (Thailand to Laos, Laos to Vietnam)

 Itinerary & map

 Welcome to Bangkok!
 To start off your Dragon Trip and Thailand and Laos group tour, you will meet your Adventure Leader and the rest of your group at the hostel around 5pm.
 You’ll have a briefing and get to know your travel companions.
 After this, you’ll head straight to the station to board your night train to Chiang Mai – your train will depart at 8.05pm from the station, so don’t be late!

 You’ll wake up to Northern Thailand’s stunning scenery as your train passes through the mountains before arriving in Chiang Mai.
 Chiang Mai is 700 years old and has an Old City which possesses original parts of walls and moats from its history as a religious hub.
 Therefore, Chiang Mai is home to hundreds of majestic Buddhist temples, the most impressive ones include Wat Phra Singh and Wat Chedi Luang.